kylepollina/kylepollina.github.io/content/writing/static-blog.md

 I decided to write my own static site generator because I was frustrated that the current static site/blog generators were not customizable to my liking.
-So instead of spending a few hours reading the documentation I spent dozens of hours building my own implementation. _C'est la vie_.
+So instead of spending a few hours reading the documentation I spent dozens of hours building my own implementation.
+C'est la vie.

 ### Tools for the job